 Part 3.
 Agreement to Deliver Documents

-(a) Tax forms, documents, or certificates to be delivered are: United States Internal Revenue Service Form W-9.
+(a) Tax forms, documents, or certificates to be delivered are: United States Internal Revenue Service Form W-9 before the first Scheduled Payment Date under this Agreement.

 Form #4

 U.S. WITHHOLDING TAX

 Party A: Enron North America Corp.
 Party B: Foreign Counterparty That is (i) Resident in a Treaty Jurisdiction and (ii) Acting Through Branches, Agencies or Offices Located Both In and Outside of the U.S.